c-hepburn/Bone_MRI/README.md

-# "Deep Learning-Enabled Intensity-based Segmentation (DEIS) of Inflammatory Lesions in Spondyloarthritis"
+# "Volume of hyperintense inflammation (VHI): a deep learning-enabled quantitative imaging biomarker of inflammation load in spondyloarthritis"

 Presented data and code are the supplemental material for the article in submission.